Littlewood-Richardson coefficients via mirror symmetry for cluster varieties: Abstract

 \section{Abstract}

 { I prove that the full Fock-Goncharov conjecture holds for $\ctag$-- the configuration space of triples of decorated flags in generic position.
 As a key ingredient of this proof, I exhibit a maximal green sequence for the quiver of the initial seed.
 I compute the Landau-Ginzburg potential $W$ on $\ctag^\vee$ associated to the partial minimal model $\ctag \subset \cta$.
-The integral points of the associated ``cone'' $\Xi:=\lrc{W^T \geq 0} \subset \ctag^\vee\lrp{\R^T}$ parametrize a basis for $\ssO\lrp{\cta} = \bigoplus \lrp{\Vabc}^G$ and encode the Littlewood-Richardson coefficients $c^\gamma_{\alpha \beta}$.
+The integral points of the associated ``cone'' ${\Xi:=\lrc{W^T \geq 0} \subset \ctag^\vee\lrp{\R^T}}$ parametrize a basis for $\ssO\lrp{\cta} = \bigoplus \lrp{\Vabc}^G$ and encode the Littlewood-Richardson coefficients $c^\gamma_{\alpha \beta}$.
+In the initial seed, the inequalities defining $\Xi$ are exactly the tail positivity conditions of \cite{Zel_Tail}.
 I exhibit a unimodular $p^*$ map that identifies $W$ with the potential of Goncharov-Shen on $\ctag$\cite{GShen} and $\Xi$ with the Knutson-Tao hive cone.\cite{KTv1} }}